 Psychotherapy is also known as ‘Talk Therapy’ and treats deep mental issues and ailments.

-Counselling is also a form of Talk Therapy, encouraging behavioural change and emotional well being.
-There is a thin line between Psychotherapy and Counselling, which is inconsequential to the client.
-The session is conducted by a psychologist - who can either be a psychotherapist or a trained counsellor.
+Counselling is also a form of Talk Therapy, encouraging behavioural change and emotional wellbeing.
+There is a thin line between Psychotherapy and Counselling which is inconsequential to the client.
+The session is conducted by a psychologist - who can either be a psychotherapist or a trained counsellor

-Besides, it’s a more professional way of addressing issues, which at times, your friends or dear ones, may not be able to help with.
+Besides, it’s a more professional way of addressing issues, which at times, your friends or dear ones may not be able to help with.

-Some issues treated with Psychotherapy are:
+Some Issues Treated with Psychotherapy Include: